-I want my kids, but mainly myself, to be proud of me.
+I want my kids to be proud of me.

 You cannot love someone else unless you fully love yourself.
 If you are thinking things like “if I lose 15 lbs,” or “if I could get better clothes or a nice haircut,” it’s okay, but it shows a bit of self-acceptance that still needs some attention.

 I remember talking to a good friend a few years ago about my weight.
 I was lamenting how hard it was to get motivated when I was feeling depressed and fat.
 How could I ever find a woman to love me.
 His response was swift and direct, “If she doesn’t love you just the way you are, she’s not worthy of you.”
 I still think about that moment.
 I heard the words, and though I didn’t believe them at that time, I came to understand the fundamental value in his wisdom.

 I wanted to lose 15 pounds.
 I wanted to play more tennis so that I would be more active and attractive to a woman.
 I wanted to be with an active and athletic woman, so I’d better not turn into a couch slouch.
 I wasn’t that at all, but I was overweight due to the depression of the divorce, and my poor food choices.
 I really didn’t consider myself fat, until I saw photos or videos of myself from birthday parties or something.
 I didn’t like how I looked.
 I didn’t see how I could love me as I was.
 I needed a change.

 The change that had to happen was actually in my mind.
 I decided to begin a fitness and health routine, program, process to discover more about me and my relationship to food and fitness.
 I started another blog to complete the motivation and exploration.
 As I wrote about myself, I began to discover issues I had yet to resolve.

 - Fitness has a lot to do with what you eat, not just how much you exercise.

 - The quantity of calories is very important, but it’s not everything.